 - ½ teaspoon baking powder

 - Peel your potatoes and cut into small dice.

-- Melt about a third of the butter into a frying pan, add the potatoes and fry them over a low heat for 15 minutes until just cooked through.
+- Melt about a third of the butter (2 tbsp) into a frying pan, add the potatoes and fry them over a low heat for 15 minutes until just cooked through.

-- Whilst the potatoes are cooking, cut the cheddar into smallish chunks and process it in the food processor until you have a cheesy 'crumb'.
-Add the eggs, ricotta, basil, chives, salt and pepper and pulse until well combined.
+- Whilst the potatoes are cooking, cut the cheddar (2½ cups) into smallish chunks and process it in the food processor until you have a cheesy 'crumb'.
+Add 6 eggs, the melted butter (4 tbsp), ricotta (1 ¼ cups), handful chopped basil, chopped chives (6 tbsp), salt (1 tsp) and pepper (½ tsp) and pulse until well combined.

-- Sprinkle over the flour and baking powder and pulse blitz again.
+- Sprinkle over the flour (3 tbsp) and baking powder (½tsp) and pulse blitz again.

-- Line the base of a small baking tray (20x12cm) with cooking paper.
+- Line the base of a baking tray with cooking paper. (or grease it well)

 - Tip the potatoes into the baking tray so you have an even spread.

-- Cut into 8 squares and serve with some fresh basil garnish.
+- Cut into 20 small squares and serve with some fresh basil garnish.

 Just before you serve spoon on the sour cream and curl a piece of smoked salmon on top.
 Maybe use any left over chives as a little garnish.